-Love it or hate it facial recognition has hit the mainstream.
-How fitting would it be for guests at a futuristic or technology based event to check in using only their face.
-Set up a futuristic looking scanning booth that implements facial recognition for guests to enter instead of tickets or bands!
+Love it or hate it – facial recognition has hit the mainstream.
+How fitting would it be for guests at a futuristic or technology-based event to check in using only their faces?
+Set up a futuristic-looking scanning booth that implements facial recognition for guests to enter instead of tickets or bands!

-If you are having an after party after a running event or other themes surrounding a journey consider making the event entrance a finish line!
-This will symbolize guests crossing over and accomplishing their feat!
+If you are having an after-party after a running event or other themes surrounding a journey, consider making the event entrance a finish line!
+This will symbolize guests crossing over and accomplishing their feat.
 Make it big like the archways you see at major marathons.
 Add an extra sense of excitement by hiring actors to cheer them on as they cross into the event!
-You could even give away “medals” that have drink tickets, raffle tickets and more!
-A fun way to make everyone feel like a winner!
+You could even give away ‘medals’ that have drink tickets, raffle tickets, and more!
+It’s a fun way to make everyone feel like a winner.

-Do you want attendees adrenaline pumping from the moment they arrive at your event?
-Then a using Pyro to create a fiery entrance is the grand entrance idea for you!
-Fire is an element you can add on to many of the event entrance ideas you see here too so don’t be afraid to layer ideas.
+Do you want attendees’ adrenaline pumping from the moment they arrive at your event?
+Then using Pyro to create a fiery entrance is the perfect grand entrance idea for you!
+Fire is an element you can add to many other event entrance ideas, so don’t be afraid to layer them.

-This grand entrance idea is not for everyone.
+While some of the grand entrance ideas on this list have been used by event planners for decades, this one is definitely not suitable for most events.
 Having your attendees slide down a firepole is not for the faint of heart.
-While this is a very memorable and thrilling way to get into your event make sure that you have an option that is more accessible should guests need to opt out.
+While this is a very memorable and thrilling way to get into your event, make sure that you have an option that is more accessible should guests need or want to opt-out.

-Imagine guests are lining up waiting to get in.
+Imagine guests are lining up, waiting to get in.
 Anticipation is already growing when a flash mob of dancers pops up.
-This will bring a rush of excitement and the commotion will have guests clamoring to get the party started!
-Watch the video below as a flash mob breaks out at the Denver International Airport to delight guests during the stressful holiday season travel!
+This will bring a rush of excitement and the commotion will have guests clamoring to get the party started.

 Using fog is a great way and simple way to make a statement at an event entrance.
-The effect can be used on the floor to appear like guests are walking on a cloud (low lying fog), or it can be used throughout the atmosphere to create an eerie feeling that would be great for a Halloween event.
-Whenever using fog make sure to check to make sure you have the necessary permits sometimes required for its use.
+This special effect can be used on the floor to appear like guests are walking on a cloud (low lying fog), or it can be used throughout the atmosphere to create an eerie feeling that would be great for a Halloween event.
+Whenever using fog, make sure to check to make sure you have the necessary permits sometimes required for its use.